AndrewPBerg/Dope_Dictionary/README.md

 3. Set the `GOOGLE_API_KEY` environment variable to their API key.
 > note the `GOOGLE_API_KEY` must be in the `.env` file to use the app. and the API key should also be in "string" format.

-## Gradle Dependencies
+## Maven Dependencies
-This is a Jason or Quinn area of expertise.
+- used for java microservice
 ## Possibly Other Dependencies

 # Usage